When make -j$(nproc) fails

 make[1]: *** [Makefile:130: adnsresfilter_c.o] Error 1

-In this case very occasionally hsyscalls.h
+In this case very occasionally hsyscalls.h file was not present.
+In

-was autogenerated from Makefile
+this case hsyscalls.h was autogenerated from Makefile itself (as

 http://www.chiark.greenend.org.uk/ucgi/~ianmdlvl/git?p=adns.git;a=blob;f=regress/Makefile.in;h=993c1af66e2fbda331aee965ac2bfc8d3665c43e;hb=HEAD